chywang/CN-TransductIsALearner/README.md

 4. outputPath: The path of the output file, containing the model prediction scores of all the pairs in the testing set.
 The output of each pair is a real value in (-1,1).
 (Please refer to the paper for detailed explanation.)

-5. dimension: The dimensionlaity of the embedding vectors.
+5. dimension: The dimensionality of the embedding vectors.

-> NOTE: The default values can be set are: "word_vectors.txt", "train.txt", "test.txt", "output.txt" and "50".
+> NOTE: The default values can be set as: "word_vectors.txt", "train.txt", "test.txt", "output.txt" and "50".

-+ Eval: A simple evaluation script,  with three input argements required.
++ Eval: A simple evaluation script,  with three input arguments required.
 It outputs Precision, Recall and F1-score  as the evaluation scores.

 1. truthPath: The path of the testing set, with human-labeled results.